 I found waterproof mascara took care of it, but waterproof mascara was causing my lashes to get brittle and occasionally break.
 Doing research, I learned about tubing mascara and tried several brands.
 The one I found to give me the best length, volume, and impact was Thrive Causemetics.

 If you read my review and bought a tube and didn't like it… you're not alone.
 The mascara is thick, and your first couple of uses may make you look like Tammy Faye.
 Try wiping the wand a bit before application.
 After a few uses, maybe due to air getting into the tube, the product becomes utterly amazing.
 Seriously, my lashes get compliments from strangers this stuff is so good.
 No smudging, no flaking, no brittle lashes.
 Thrive Causemetics mascara is amazing… until it's not.

 After 6-9 weeks, the mascara stops being amazing and becomes ordinary.
 And then it becomes clumpy and flaky and gross.
 And it happens so gradually you wonder if that month of awesomeness was a fluke.
 But it's not.
 Last week I got my second tube of Liquid Lash Extensions and I am back to having fabulous lashes that are garnering compliments from strangers!

-Thrive Causemetics Buildable Blur CC Cream SPF 35
+Thrive Causemetics Review of the Buildable Blur CC Cream SPF 35

 When I ran out of my current foundation, I decided to try Thrive Causemetics.
 Lower price, higher SPF, and far more ethical sounded like a much better option.
 I ordered guessing the color I needed and I chose one far too pale.
 No worries, I went to the site to start an exchange, was able to return the wrong color for free and received the correct color before they even received my return!